RoxburySchoolConcerns.org

 - Bullying can take the form of outright violence, but doesn't need to

-- Bullying can also take the form of consistent verbal harassment against a child
+- Bullying can also take the form of consistent verbal harassment or ridicule against a child

 - Bullying can take the form of shunning others and spreading rumors about them.